- Follow

 Chapman University shall have jurisdiction over student behavior that is prohibited by this Code that occurs on University premises, at University-sponsored events, or other off-campus locations if it interferes with educational programs or activities or adversely affects the University community and/or the pursuit of its objectives as determined by University officials.
-If an incident of behavior that is prohibited by this Code occurs off campus is determined to fall under the jurisdiction of the University, it will be handled according to the policies and procedures of the Code.
+If an incident of behavior that is prohibited by this Code occurs off campus but is determined to fall under the jurisdiction of the University, it will be handled according to the policies and procedures of the Code.

 Students are responsible for their own conduct from the time of application for admission through the actual awarding of the degree, even though conduct may occur on or off-campus, before classes begin or after classes end, as well as during the academic year and during breaks between terms of actual enrollment (even if the conduct is not discovered until after a degree is awarded).
 The University has continuing jurisdiction over students charged with violating the Code who withdraw from the University while conduct proceedings are still active or pending with regard to that student.